Giants Team | New York Giants – Giants.com

 Biography

-Joe Schoen, who has over 20 years of NFL experience as a scout and personnel executive, is in his fourth year as the Giants' senior vice president and general manager.
+Joe Schoen, who has over 20 years of NFL experience as a scout and personnel executive, is in his fifth year as the Giants' senior vice president and general manager.

-Joe Schoen, who has over 20 years of NFL experience as a scout and personnel executive, is in his fourth year as the Giants' senior vice president and general manager.
+Joe Schoen, who has over 20 years of NFL experience as a scout and personnel executive, is in his fifth year as the Giants' senior vice president and general manager.

 The 2024 NFL Draft delivered six players who contributed in their first season.
 First-round choice Malik Nabers set the franchise single-season record with 109 receptions, which also marks the most by any rookie wide receiver in NFL history.
 Nabers and running back Tyrone Tracy Jr. became just the third rookie duo in league annals to both surpass 1,000 yards from scrimmage.
 Safety Tyler Nubin led all rookies in tackles with 97, despite missing the final four games of the season with an ankle injury.
 Cornerback Dru Phillips, inside linebacker Darius Muasau and tight end Theo Johnson also played major roles.

-In 2022, his first season in the position, Schoen's retooling of the front office, hiring a standout head coach and restructuring the roster resulted in the Giants finishing with nine regular-season victories – five more than in 2021 – earning their first postseason berth in six years and winning their first playoff game since 2011.
+In 2022, his first season in the position, the Giants finished with nine regular-season victories – five more than in 2021 and earned their first postseason berth in six years and won their first playoff game since 2011.

-The Giants' first two drafts with Schoen at the helm delivered numerous players who have been vital contributors for many seasons, including Kayvon Thibodeaux, Evan Neal, Wan'Dale Robinson, Micah McFadden, Deonte Banks and John Michael Schmitz.
-He also re-signed Pro Bowl defensive lineman Dexter Lawrence II and extended second-team All-Pro Andrew Thomas, while adding veteran linebacker Bobby Okereke, who played every snap and led the Giants with 149 tackles during the 2023 season.
+The Giants' first two drafts with Schoen at the helm delivered numerous players who became vital contributors for many seasons, including Kayvon Thibodeaux, Wan'Dale Robinson, Micah McFadden and John Michael Schmitz Jr. He also extended second-team All-Pro Andrew Thomas, who has established himself as one of the premier tackles in all of football.

 When he was hired on Jan.
 21, 2022, Schoen became just the Giants' fifth general manager since 1979, when Pro Football Hall of Famer George Young joined the organization.
 Young was succeeded in 1998 by his assistant, Ernie Accorsi, who is in the franchise's Ring of Honor.
 Jerry Reese took over in 2007, the year he presided over the first of two Super Bowl victories.
 Dave Gettleman was the general manager for four seasons before announcing his retirement the day following the final game of the 2021 season.
 Schoen is the first Giants general manager without previous ties to the franchise since Young.

-Schoen strengthened the organization by adding several important personnel experts, including assistant general manager Brandon Brown, assistant director of player personnel Dennis Hickey and director of pro scouting Chris Rossetti, while retaining longtime contributors Kevin Abrams and Tim McDonnell.
+Schoen strengthened the organization by adding several important personnel experts, including assistant general manager Brandon Brown, assistant director of player personnel Dennis Hickey and director of pro scouting Chris Rossetti, while retaining longtime contributor Tim McDonnell.

 Schoen joined the Bills staff in 2017 and teamed with general manager Brandon Beane to make Buffalo a regular postseason participant and championship contender.
 Before they arrived in upstate New York, the Bills failed to make the playoffs for 17 consecutive seasons.
 After Schoen became Beane's top associate, the Bills earned a postseason berth in four of his five seasons with the team, including each of the last three, usurped six-time Super Bowl champion New England as the AFC East's best team and won the last two division titles, and advanced to the conference championship game in 2020.

-Schoen was instrumental in acquiring a large majority of the players that have fueled Buffalo's successful run, including quarterback Josh Allen – selected seventh overall in the 2018 NFL Draft - wide receiver Stefon Diggs, running back Devin Singletary, wide receiver Gabe Davis, tight end Dawson Knox, defensive tackle Ed Oliver, linebacker Tremaine Edmonds, and kicker Tyler Bass.
+Schoen was instrumental in acquiring a large majority of the players that have fueled Buffalo's successful run, including quarterback Josh Allen – selected seventh overall in the 2018 NFL Draft - wide receiver Stefon Diggs, running back Devin Singletary, wide receiver Gabe Davis, tight end Dawson Knox, defensive tackle Ed Oliver and kicker Tyler Bass.

 Prior to moving to Buffalo, Schoen spent most of the previous decade in the Dolphins' front office, including the last three years as the team's director of player personnel.